Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 2/5
-**Good - Meets requirements**
+**Fair - Below expectations**

-The clues are vague enough to apply to multiple historical events, focusing on shared experience, creating productive confusion.
+The misinformed clues are not very effective.
+They are related to discovery and exploration, which has some connection to space exploration, but are quite generic and don't create much productive ambiguity.
+They are more distracting than confusing.

 ✅ Strengths:
 - Attempt to create ambiguity